-Named Executives Percentage of the long-term component of Named Executives' compensation over their total compensation (%) Chief Executive Officer 60 President and Senior Vice President 56 Chief Financial Officer and Vice President, Legal Affairs and Corporate Secretary 54
+Named Executives Percentage of the long-term component of Named Executives' compensation over their total compensation (%)

+Chief Executive Officer 60

+President 58

+Senior Vice President 56

+Chief Financial Officer and Vice President, Legal Affairs and Corporate Secretary 54

-The Stock Option Plan, the RSU Plan and the DSU Plan are hereinafter collectively referred to as "Osisko's Long-Term Incentive Plans".
+The Stock Option Plan, the Employee Share Purchase Plan, the RSU Plan and the DSU Plan are hereinafter collectively referred to as "Osisko's Long-Term Incentive Plans".

-The Committee manages Osisko's Long-Term Incentive Plans with full authority.
-The Committee considers ad hoc and annual grants of options, RSUs and DSUs based on recommendations made by the Chair of the Board and Chief Executive Officer from time to time, for participants other than himself.
-The Committee, in turn, considers such recommendations and, as appropriate, makes recommendations to the Board of Directors, including any awards to the Chair of the Board and Chief Executive Officer.
-In reviewing management's recommendation relating to grants under the Long-Term Incentive Plans, the Committee and the Board of Directors may take into account past grants and factor in any such grants made by associate companies to any of the Corporation's Named Executives.
+The HRS Committee manages Osisko's Long-Term Incentive Plans with full authority.
+The HRS Committee considers ad hoc and annual grants of options, RSUs and DSUs based on recommendations made by the Chair of the Board and Chief Executive Officer from time to time, for participants other than himself.
+The HRS Committee, in turn, considers such recommendations and, as appropriate, makes recommendations to the Board of Directors, including any awards to the Chair of the Board and Chief Executive Officer.
+In reviewing Management's recommendation relating to grants under the Long-Term Incentive Plans, the HRS Committee and the Board of Directors may take into account past grants and factor in any such grants made by associate companies to any of the Corporation's Named Executives.